spotinst/help/src/docs/ocean/cluster-overview-tab.md

 ###   Autoscaling Activity Graph

-The Autoscaling Activity Graph is designed to help you more intuitively understand the interaction between the infrastructure and the applications it supports.
+The Autoscaling Activity Graph provides intuitive insights into the interaction between the infrastructure and the applications it supports.
 It also provides cluster activity insights at a granular level so you can see why the Ocean Autoscaler triggered a specific scale event within the cluster.

-The Autoscaler Graph displays the breakdown by lifecycle, which you can view by vCPU, Memory, or GPU, together with workload and headroom requests.
+The graph displays a breakdown by lifecycle, which you can view by vCPU, Memory, or GPU, together with workload and headroom requests.

 <img width="652" alt="autoscaler-graph" src="https://github.com/spotinst/help/assets/159915991/30ac2b63-29b2-459e-9433-a33297f25eb4">

 The upper graph displays the autoscaling activity to analyze.
-By default, a full set of curves appears on the graph.
+By default, a full set of activity curves appears on the graph.
 Click an item on the legend above the graph to turn its associated curve on or off.

 These are the curves: